twinfoundation/telemetry/packages/telemetry-models/docs/reference/interfaces/ITelemetryCreateMetricRequest.md

 # Interface: ITelemetryCreateMetricRequest

-Create a new telemetry entry.
+Create a new telemetry metric.

 ## Properties